Pixisoft/Documents/Plugins/WatchLog/Details.md

 *P.S.
 Notice this package will only work in Editor, and does not expect user to use it in production builds.*

 *P.S.
-This package is closed source, yet we accept *
+Source code is **NOT** included, please contact us or leave a review so we can invite you to access the source code*

 If you have any issue please contact us through [GitHub](https://github.com/Pixisoft) or email to pixisoft.tw@gmail.com.